bhaveshghantiwala/weather-based-clothing-suggestions/README.md

 # weather-based-clothing-suggestions
-This script suggests clothing to wear based on local weather conditions.
+This python script suggests clothing to wear based on local weather conditions.